RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 (like BYTES, TEXT or CODEPOINTS) to the entities we have to manage (i.e., Classic RExx strings, codepoint-based strings, and grapheme based strings) is a way to fix ideas, to create a collective vocabulary for the Architecture Review Board to share and use, and to disseminate a collective imaginary, that is, to create the conditions for the collective decisions that have to be taken.

+Does this mean that the real implementations of Unicode-enabled Rexx will have to support both CODEPOINTS and TEXT, or that these names, CODEPOINTS and TEXT, will be mandatory?
+Not at all.
+BYTES, CODEPOINTS and TEXT are _temporary names_, or, if you prefer, _temporary concepts_ for a collective researcg.
+Once we decide that this research is finished, we will be able to decide whether we prefer to keep both concepts or we chose to keep only one.
+And, regarding the names, they can be changed on-the-fly, if needs arise: we have already changed from RUNES to CODEPOINTS, for example.

 --- TBD ---